Wanchain Reaches Market Capitalization of $180.15 Million (WAN)

 Buying and Selling Wanchain

-It is usually not possible to buy alternative cryptocurrencies such as Wanchain directly using US dollars.
-Investors seeking to trade Wanchain should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
+It is usually not currently possible to buy alternative cryptocurrencies such as Wanchain directly using U.S. dollars.
+Investors seeking to acquire Wanchain should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy Wanchain using one of the aforementioned exchanges.

 Receive News & Updates for Wanchain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Wanchain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.